Crocs shoes are going bio-based

 If the shoe fits, reckon with it

-Crocs is one of many companies that has picked up the banner for environmental causes, in the midst of a sustainability revolution.
+Crocs is one of many companies that has picked up the banner for environmental causes in the midst of a sustainability revolution.
 Consumers, largely led by the socially conscious Gen Z cohort, are now demanding that big businesses reckon with their negative impacts on the rest of the world: greenhouse gas emissions, deforestation, animal cruelty, and slave labor.
 Companies from Amazon and Ikea to Zara have signed climate pledges and started recycling programs.
 It has become unquestionably cool to care, and the footwear industry is no exception: Check the website of any buzzy shoe brand—Clarks, Vans, Veja—and chances are there’s a page dedicated to sustainability.

 But according to Rees, a couple things make Crocs unique.
 For one, it’s transitioning all of its products to greener material, rather than taking the common route of launching a handful of sustainable options.
 “Most companies do that so they can charge a premium,” says Rees.
 It’s not hard to guess which: For example, Nike’s much-hyped Space Hippie collection, which is created with scraps of recycled shoes, retails for upwards of $180, nearly a hundred dollars more than some of the brand’s classic styles.
 Converse’s Renew collection costs roughly $20 to $30 more for a few fancy-looking, earth-friendly designs.
 According to the Crocs team, its revamped footwear will sell for the same price as before, and includes all of its signature looks and models.
 “We like to use the line, ‘green comes in every color,'” says Rees.